eshamster/ps-experiment/README.markdown

 ### defstruct.ps[+]

 The ps-experiment provides the subset of defstruct.
 When you define a struct 'abc' with slots 'slot1' and 'slot2', followings are defined automatically.
-These structs can be used in ps:ps environment.
+These macros and functions can be used in ps:ps environment.

 - Macros
   - abc-slot1